202C-Pilot/202C-Master-Course/forums-writing-activities.md

 ## Writing Activity Forum for Week 14

-Thanksgiving Break

-## Writing Activity Forum for Week 15

 * Draft due by Friday.
 Peer review due by Sunday.

-## Writing Activity Forum for Week 16
+## Writing Activity Forum for Week 15

 * Reflection on revision-work and on what you learned from this project cycle.
-Final project due.
+Last project due.